-Objective and Lead Performance Indicator 2000/01 2001/02 (April - December) 2002/03 performance target performance target 12.
-To improve the diversion of youths away from crime through enhanced multi-agency activity (Assistant Commissioner, Policy, Review and Standards) The rate of youth offending per 1,000 population n/a n/a n/a Awaits baselining 12 (continued) The number of offences with child victims under 17 n/a n/a n/a Awaits baselining 13.
-To reduce re-offending by Persistent Young Offenders (Assistant Commissioner, Policy, Review and Standards) The re-offending rate for Persistent Young Offenders n/a n/a n/a Awaits baselining 13 (continued) The percentage of Persistent Young Offenders dealt with from 'arrest to charge' in two days 55.2% 70% 66.3% 70% 13 (continued) The percentage of Persistent Young Offenders dealt with from 'charge to first court listing' in seven days 67.8% 70% 69.5% 71% 13 (continued) The percentage of Persistent Young Offenders dealt with from 'charge to sentence' in 71 days n/a n/a n/a Awaits baselining
+Objective and Lead Performance Indicator 2000/01 2001/02 (April 2002/03 12.
+To improve the diversion of youths away from crime through enhanced multi-agency activity (Assistant Commissioner Policy, Review and Standards) The rate of youth offending per 1,000 population performance n/a n/a performance n/a target To be set once baselines The number of offences with child victims under 17 n/a n/a n/a established To be set once baselines established 13.
+To reduce re-offending by Persistent Young Offenders (Assistant Commissioner Policy, Review and Standards) The re-offending rate for Persistent Young Offenders n/a n/a n/a To be set once baselines established The percentage of Persistent Young Offenders dealt with from 'arrest to charge' in two days 55.2% 70% 66.3% 70% The percentage of Persistent Young Offenders dealt with from 'charge to first court listing' in seven days 67.8% 70% 69.5% 71% The percentage of Persistent Young Offenders dealt with from 'charge to sentence' in 71 days n/a n/a n/a To be set once baselines established